Fuqiang-Alvin/Cel_dup_scripts/Figure1/Readme.md

-Code used in figure 1
+Code used in Figure 1